 - The method you would add funds, will you use PayPoint? or a bank transfer?

 - How often you withdraw cash and if there’s any limits?

 - How often do you make purchases?
 Is there a maximum amount you can spend per transaction?

 With these questions in mind, you can then compare which prepaid cards are available and which one suits your needs the most.

 Although a Suits Me® card can sometimes fall into the prepaid cards category, it’s not just a prepaid card.
 It’s so much more.
 You don’t need to worry about having to go through extensive credit checks, have lived in the UK for over three years or provide proof of address.

-With Suits Me®, you will not only receive a contactless Mastercard® debit card without any card purchase or delivery fees, but you will also gain access to online banking and a mobile banking app to manage all your finances.
+With Suits Me®, you will not only receive a contactless Mastercard® debit card without any card purchase or delivery fees, but you will also gain access to an online account and a mobile app to manage all your finances.

-Once you open an account with us, you’ll be able to access a whole range of banking features which will make banking in the UK a lot easier.
+Once you open an account with us, you’ll be able to access a whole range of banking-like features which will make living in the UK a lot easier.